 The goal of hospice is to maximize the comfort and quality of life for those with a terminal illness.
-This is done through a wholistic approach which includes physical, psychological and spiritual care.
+This is done through a holistic approach which includes physical, psychological and spiritual care.

 - Provide caring supportive companionship